 Benchmarks

-28 first-class benchmark suites — 17 academic knowledge + reasoning benchmarks and 11 safety/adversarial datasets.
+28 of EvalGuard's 34 benchmark suites detailed here — 17 academic knowledge + reasoning benchmarks and 11 safety/adversarial datasets.
 Each ships as a runnable suite with sample cases, automated scoring, and reproducible runs.

 Why benchmark coverage matters